ander94lakx/AS/README.md

 # AS
-Embedded system for controlling a robotic vehicle using ROS and Docker.
+Lightweight virtualization for robotic embedded system using ROS and Docker.

-Made by Julen Aristimuño, Ander Granado and Joseba Ruiz.
+Made by Ander Granado.